nardew/talipp/docs/indicator-operations.md

 ## Reading values

-Indicator implement [Sequence][collections.abc.Sequence] interface, meaning they can be treated as any other list when reading data.
+Indicators implement [Sequence][collections.abc.Sequence] interface, meaning they can be treated as any other list when reading data.

-Following operations demonstrate how to read indicators' values:
+Following operations demonstrate how to read indicator's values:

 ```python
 from talipp.indicators import SMA